adelinor/angular-snippets/README.md

 * will reinject the non empty result as an input in the next call to the function in expand

 #### Demo

 Try now the [demo](https://adelinor.github.io/angular-snippets/#/rxjs-recursive-observable/factorial;n=8;reactive=true) and see how intermediary results are delivered at every step of the calculation :smile:

+#### Further

+A consequence of letting the user seeing results as they arrive is to let him *interrupt* the sequence.
+For this, the article on [RxJs Dont't unsuscribe | Medium.com](https://medium.com/@benlesh/rxjs-dont-unsubscribe-6753ed4fda87) proposes the use of the [takeUntil](http://reactivex.io/rxjs/class/es6/Observable.js~Observable.html#instance-method-takeUntil) operator.
+A very good illustration can be found in the [example | Aligator.io/angular](https://alligator.io/angular/takeuntil-rxjs-unsubscribe/).

 ## HTML 5 Blob save